devasia1000/pyssim/README.md

 This module implements the Structural Similarity Image Metric (SSIM).
 Original code written by Antoine Vacavant from http://isit.u-clermont1.fr/~anvacava/code.html, with modifications by Christopher Godfrey, Jeff Terrace and Devasia Manuel

+## Prereqs

+A video should be decomposed into image files with ffmpeg before running this tool:

+    $ ffmpeg -i <pathToVideo> -f image2 %d.png

+Image files for seperate videos should be stored in seperate directories, these directories can be passed to pyssim to calculate the SSIM for each frame of video

 ## Installation

     pip install pyssim